Code-Institute-Submissions/MS1-MiracleFromSoul/README.md

 ### Excessive code

-Due to the use of [templates](#templates), some extra code that seems excesive, can be found throughout the project.
+Due to the use of [templates](#templates), some extra code that seems excesive can be found throughout the project.
 I removed the parts of the code that seemed unnecessary, since whole sections were removed while styling templates for the purposes of this project.
 Some parts of the code still seem unrelated to the project, but when removed cripple the website in some ways and cause issues with styling, layout or functionality.
 I have allocated hours at the time to